bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-project-removed|

-If you have used some non-public email classes like ``EmailSetupConfiguration``, ``EmailSetupProviderUtil`` or ``SimpleMailSender`` then you need to touch your project, because they no longer exist.
+If you have used some non-public email classes like ``EmailSetupConfiguration``, ``EmailSetupProviderUtil`` or ``SimpleMailSender`` then you need to touch your project because they no longer exist.
 We are currently building a public API for mail.
 It is already available but not officially public yet:

 .. code-block:: java